simonthelwall/simonthelwall.github.io/r_notes/dplyr.md

 ## Wrapping dplyr in a function

 Programming with dplyr has changed a lot with the release of dplyr 0.7.
-Previously there was a convoluted process using lazy eval and teh `interp` function.
+Previously there was a convoluted process using lazy eval and the `interp` function.
 Now, dplyr incorporates tidyeval and is much simpler.
 The vignette on [programming with dplyr](https://github.com/simonthelwall/simonthelwall.github.io.git) provides a much longer explanation of how it works.